An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Preliminaries

 \section{Preliminaries}

 In this section, we introduce the tools required to characterize the performance of the probabilistic forwarding algorithm.
-Our analysis proceeds by relating the mechanism on the finite graph $G$, and the RGG constructed on the plane, $\R^2$.
-The probabilistic forwarding mechanism on the RGG is modeled using marked point processes which are detailed here.
+The probabilistic forwarding mechanism on the RGG is modeled using marked point processes which are described here.